jmcooper/angular-hogwarts-tdd-kata/README.md

 (or just copy the ``node_modules`` directory and run ``npm rebuild``)

-To run the server call
+To run the server, call

 ``node server.js``